2023–24 Washington State Cougars men's basketball team

 The 2023–24 Washington State Cougars men's basketball team represented Washington State University during the 2023–24 NCAA Division I men's basketball season.
-The team were led by head coach Kyle Smith in his 5th and final season for the Cougars.
-The Cougars played their home games at the Beasley Coliseum in Pullman, Washington, as members in the Pac-12 Conference.
+The team were led by head coach Kyle Smith in his fifth and final season for the Cougars.
+The Cougars played their home games at the Beasley Coliseum in Pullman, Washington, as members of the Pac-12 Conference.
 They finished the season 25–10, 14–6 in Pac-12 play to finish in second place.
 They defeated Stanford in the quarterfinals of the Pac-12 tournament before losing to Colorado in the semifinals.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the East region.
-There they beat Drake in the first round before losing to Iowa State in the second round.
+There, they beat Drake in the first round before losing to Iowa State in the second round.

-The season marked the final season before conference realignment took effect in the Pac-12 as the conference nearly dissolved after the majority of Pac-12 schools left the conference to join other conferences.
-They will play in the West Coast Conference as an affiliate member for the next two years before returning to a reconstituted Pac-12.
+This was the final season before conference realignment took effect in the Pac-12, as the conference nearly dissolved after the majority of Pac-12 schools left the conference to join other conferences.
+The team would play in the West Coast Conference as an affiliate member for the next two years before returning to a reconstituted Pac-12.

 On February 19, 2024, the Cougars returned to the AP Poll for the first time since the 2007–08 season.